 CPS developed with incompatible analyses, such as those just mentioned, are vulnerable to attacks through what we call inter-domain vulnerabilities - vulnerabilities that arise on the boundary of engineering domains and analyses.
-State estimation methods for control implicitly assume that sensor configuration does not change over time, and that at least half of the sensors are trustworthy [20].
-In practice, however, the available sensors may change during operation, e.g., a sensor can malfunction or fail entirely, become unavailable (e.g., GPS in a tunnel or lidar during rain and fog [33]), or be subverted by an attacker.
-In contrast, analyses like FMEA may consider scenarios in which the set of available sensors changes, breaking the sensor invariance assumption of other analyses.
-As a consequence, advanced control systems, such as adaptive cruise control, smart braking, and smart steering may have vulnerabilities that can be exploited.
+State estimation methods for control implicitly assume that sensor configuration does not change over time, and that at least half of the sensors are trustworthy [18].
+Unfortunately, the available sensors may change during operation, e.g., a sensor can malfunction or fail entirely, become unavailable (e.g., GPS in a tunnel or lidar during rain and fog [30]), or be subverted by an attacker.
+In contrast, analyses like FMEA may consider scenarios in which the set of sensors changes, breaking the sensor invariance assumption of other analyses, and potentially also the sensor trustworthiness assumptions.
+As a consequence, advanced control systems, such as adaptive cruise control, smart braking, and smart steering may have a vulnerability that can be exploited.